davidlacedonia/javascript/types_and_grammar/grammar/README.md

 function bar (a, b, a) { ... } // Error
 ```

-An object literal having more than one property of the same name
+An object literals cannot have more than one property of the same name

 ```js
 var a = {